-Amaravathi, a small town that was established on the banks of the River Krishna, lies in the Guntur District of the south Indian state of Andhra Pradesh.
-The place has gathered attention from all over the world because of the Amareswara temple that is situated here.
+Amaravathi, a small town that was established on the banks of the river Krishna, lies in the Guntur district of the south Indian state of Andhra Pradesh.
+The place has gathered attention from all over the world because of the Amareswara Temple that is situated here.
 Amaravathi is also famous for being the site of the one of the greatest Buddhist Stupas ever built.
 This stupa is believed to have been built before the establishment of the Mauryan Empire.

 The place was then known as Dhanyakataka or Dharanikota.
-It also served as the capital of the Satavanhanas, who were the first Andhra rulers and had established their kingdom between the 2nd century BCE and 3rd century CE.
+It also served as the capital of the Satavahanas, who were the first Andhra rulers and had established their kingdom between the 2nd century BCE and 3rd century CE.
 It was in Amaravathi that Lord Buddha preached and conducted the ceremony of Kalachakra.
-The proof of all this exists in the text of Vajrayana which historically establishes the fact that Amaravathi was much in existence even during the 500 BCE.
+The proof of all this exists in the text of Vajrayana, which historically establishes the fact that Amaravathi was much in existence even during the 500 BCE.

 Today the town is a popular tourist destination because of attractions like the famous Amaravati Stupa and the archaeological museum.
 The banks of river Krishna serve as popular picnic spots among the locals and draws numerous tourists too.
 The town, which has become a popular destination, is easily accessible via road, rail and boat.